dbos-inc/dbos-docs/docs/api-reference/testing-runtime.md

 # Operon Testing Runtime

-Operon provides a testing runtime that allows you to test your application code without starting an Operon HTTP server.
+Operon provides a testing runtime to make it easier to write unit tests for Operon applications.
-You can create a testing runtime and use it to invoke your Operon functions, interact with workflows, test HTTP endpoints, and query your database.

-Operon testing runtime is easy to use.
-Before running your tests, you simply [create a testing runtime](#create-testing-runtime).
+Before running your tests, [create and configure the runtime](#create-testing-runtime).
+In your tests, use [the runtime's methods](#methods) to invoke your application's functions.
-After your tests finish, you simply [release resources](#runtimedestroy) such as database connections.
+After your tests finish, [destroy the runtime](#runtimedestroy) to release resources.

 ::::tip